VasudevKishan/Nginx-reverse-proxy/README.md

 # Nginx Reverse Proxy with Docker and Docker Compose

 This project demonstrates how to set up an Nginx reverse proxy using Docker and Docker Compose.
-It integrates with an existing project called **bookmark** ([link to Bookmark repository](https://github.com/VasudevKishan/Bookmark)) and provides a comprehensive guide to configuring Nginx, Docker, and Docker Compose.
+It integrates with the [Bookmark app](https://github.com/VasudevKishan/Bookmark) and provides a guide to configuring Nginx, Docker, and Docker Compose.

 ---